adam798/adam798/README.md

 > *"I don't just build models — I build systems that answer the right questions."*

-I'm a **Data Scientist & AI Engineer** based in Toronto with a strong foundation in Python, SQL, and machine learning.
+I'm a **Data Analyt, Scientist & AI Engineer** based in Toronto with a strong foundation in Python, SQL, and machine learning.
 I transform messy, complex data into decisions that move businesses forward — from predicting financial risk to decoding customer sentiment at scale.

 - 🎓 **BSc Computer Science** — York University (2019–2023)
 - 📋 **Diploma in Project Administration** — Academy of Learning College (2024–2025)